Helsinki Olympic Stadium: Renovations

 Major renovation work at the stadium started in the spring of 2016.
 During renovation all the spectator stands were covered with canopies and the field area and the tracks were renewed.
 The stadium now also offers extended restaurant areas and more indoor sport venues.
 The renovation was completed and the stadium was open to the public in September 2020.

 The projected cost of the renovation was expected to consume €197 million in 2016, €261 million in 2019 and ended up at a price of €337 million, which is €140 million (or 70 percent) more than the original projected cost.
-The Finnish state and the City of Helsinki are the funders of the renovation.
+The Finnish state and the City of Helsinki funded the renovation.